diegomenegaz02/csci-468-spring2024-private/capstone/Catscript.md

 ```
 -1
 ```
 Minus operators contain an - operator and an expression.Unary operators negate the value of the expression to the right of the operator.
+For instance if you have -5 you would have 0 -|5|.

 ### Minus Operator (Additive Expression)
 ```
 2-1
 ```
-When minus operators have both a left and right expression and operator, they are evaluated under the Additive Expression as asubtraction.
+When minus operators have both a left and right expression and operator, they are evaluated under the Additive Expression as a subtraction.
-The operator will subtract the value of the right expression from the left expression.
+The expression will evaluate as the right expression subtracted from the left expression, available for Int types only.

 ### Not Operator (Unary Expression)
 ```